developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-9/guide/about/index.md

 * **Enterprise Keyboard Designer now includes [predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)**, which can be downloaded and deployed immediately or customized to suit the needs of an enterprise.

 ### MDNA Enterprise License
 **Beginning with EKB 3.9, an MDNA Enterprise license is now required** to use Enterprise Keyboard on  Zebra Professional-series devices, including the TC21 and TC26.
-These devices arrive with a non-functional EKB “dummy” client, which must be replaced with the functional EKB v3.9 (or later) client after [purchasing a Zebra MDNA Enterprise license](/licensing).
+These devices arrive with a non-functional EKB “dummy” client, which must be replaced with the functional EKB v3.9 (or later) client after [purchasing a Zebra MDNA Enterprise license](/licensing/process).
 When unlicensed, EKB displays a “license required” prompt (see below) whenever app focus comes to a text input box. **Learn more [about MDNA licensing](/licensing)**.

 <img alt="" style="height:450px" src="mdna_license_prompt.png"/>
 _Click image to enlarge, ESC to exit_.
 <br>

 **NOTE**: New features in EKB 3.9 must be implemented using Enterprise Keyboard Designer 1.9 or later.
-* Enterprise Keyboard Designer now provides **[predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)**, which can be downloaded and deployed immediately or customized to best suit the needs of an organization.
+* Enterprise Keyboard Designer 1.9 (and later) now provides **[predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)** that can be downloaded and deployed immediately or customized to best suit the needs of an organization.

 > For more information about new EKB 3.9 features, please refer to the [Enterprise Keyboard Designer usage guide](http://techdocs.zebra.com/ekd/latest/guide/usage).

 ### Device Support

-* **Beginning with v3.6, EKB no longer supports devices running Android 7.x Nougat**.
+* **Beginning with v3.9, EKB no longer supports devices running Android 7.x Nougat**.
 * **Android Multi-user mode is no longer supported**.
 [More info](../setup/#multiusermode).

 Please see the **[supported device list](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html)** for more information.